oelarnes/spells/README.md

 #### parameters

-- `name`: any string, including existing columns, although this is very likely to break dependent columns, so don't do it.
-For `NAME_SUM` columns, the name is the prefix without the underscore, e.g. "drawn".

 - `col_type`: one of the `ColType` enum values, `FILTER_ONLY`, `GROUP_BY`, `PICK_SUM`, `NAME_SUM`, `GAME_SUM`, `CARD_ATTR`, and `AGG`.
 See documentation for `summon` for usage.
 All columns except `CARD_ATTR`
 and `AGG` must be derivable at the individual row level on one or both base views. `CARD_ATTR` must be derivable at the individual row level from the card file. `AGG` can depend on any column present after summing over groups, and can include polars Expression aggregations.
 Arbitrarily long chains of aggregate dependencies are supported.